Fieldnote-AID/AppearanceContinuityDirector-/README.md

 Story output:

-    Alex stands there soot-streaked and damp, hair half-falling out of its tie.
+    Seth stands there soot-streaked and damp, hair half-falling out of its tie.

 Managed card update: